IndicoDataSolutions/groundtruth/README.md

 ~~~

 At this point, all of the submissions listed in the `ground_truth_submission_ids.csv`
-Will be queued for processing.
+will be queued for processing.
 Once processed, they should all be manually reviewed to
 establish ground truth.
 After all reviews have been completed, the results can be
 downloaded using the `retrieve` command.